 Our total installed wind power generation capacity has significantly increased following the completion of the 600 MW Fantanele and Cogealac wind power projects in Romania.
 In November 2012, the last turbine was connected to the transmission system in Romania.
-As of December 31, 2012, our total investment in the Fantanele and Cogealac wind power projects is estimated at \in 1,044 billion.
+As of December 31, 2012, our total investment in the Fantanele and Cogealac wind power projects is estimated at €1,044 billion.

-In 2013, an additional investment of \notin 23 million is planned.
-The total investment is therefore expected to reach \notin 1,067 billion.
+In 2013, an additional investment of €23 million is planned.
+The total investment is therefore expected to reach €1,067 billion.
 Green certificates are awarded to the Fantanele and Cogealac wind power plants as part of the Romanian support scheme for renewables.
-The price range for green certificates is set by law at \notin 27-55 per green certificate.
+The price range for green certificates is set by law at €27-55 per green certificate.
 Under current legislation, two green certificates should be received for each MWh of electricity generated until 2017, reducing to one green certificate per MWh of electricity generated thereafter.
 In the year ended December 31, 2012 Fantanele wind power plant has been awarded two green certificates.
-Cogealac wind power plant has been awarded two green certificates.
-Cogealac wind power plant has been awarded two green certificates incoment announced that it plans to make changes to its incentive program in July or in the beginning of 2014.
+Cogealac wind power plant has been awarded two green certificates since December 1, 2012.
+In February 2013, the Romanian government announced that it plans to make changes to its incentive program in July or in the beginning of 2014.
 Among other things, the change may include a cut in the number of green certificates awarded to wind power plants to 1 or 1.5 and a drop of the maximum value of the green certificate from 55 EUR to 30 EUR, while the minimum value guaranteed by law shall remain unchanged at 27 EUR per green certificate.